freeCodeCamp/guide/README.md

 ## How to contribute
 You can create a PR (Pull Request) with your draft article (or edits on an existing article) in two ways:
+(Pull requests let you tell others about changes you've pushed to a GitHub repository)

 1) The easiest method is to use the GitHub interface.
 Watch the video demonstration or follow the steps below it: